scarych/aom/website/docs/api/openapi/extra-schemas.md

 <!-- # Extra schemas usage -->

-## IsDefinition
+## ComponentSchema

-`IsDefinition` is the only decorator that does not apply to route nodes, but to structures that are nested documents in data models.
+`ComponentSchema` is the only decorator that does not apply to route nodes, but to structures that are nested documents in data models, or for common data structure, if you need to show them into section `Schemas` of Swagger documentation.

 The use of this decorator is due to the peculiarities of the work of the `class-validator` and `class-validator-jsonschema` packages, which require observance of certain rules when using the